bilgino/angularforddd/README.md

 An important consideration when modeling a bounded context on the server-side is that it doesn't fully comply with RESTful practices.
 Since a bounded context represents one or more aggregates, it's sufficient to couple the bounded context to the root URL (root-resource):
 `/BoundedContextA/*API`; `/BoundedContextB/*API`.
-We still can use sub resource URLs like `/order/{id}/items/{id}` in the router configuration to allow "In-App-Navigation" as the presentation layer is agnostic of the layers underneath. **A bounded context can be assigned either to an entire page or to page segments.**
+We still can use sub resource URLs like `/order/{id}/items/{id}` in the router configuration to allow "In-App-Navigation" as the UI layer is agnostic of the layers underneath. **A bounded context can be assigned either to an entire page or to page segments.**

 Interrelationship between the bounded context pattern and Angular domain modules: